INACIA: Integrating Large Language Models in Brazilian Audit Courts: Opportunities and Challenges: The INACIA Project

 \subsubsection{Basic Information Extraction}

-Figure \ref{fig:basic_information_extraction} illustrates the basic information extraction process.
-It is a structured and systematic process relying on prompt engineering and retrieval-augmented generation (RAG) techniques \cite{lewis2020retrieval}: we will first feed the LLM a structured list of the information we need to extract from case documents (\textquote{Pre-defined form} green box).
-This list was constructed using older cases and their \textit{representação} containing the information TCU needs to retain for record-keeping purposes \footnote{ \textquote{Basic information} examples are the case ID, case type, plaintiff name, plaintiff ID, etc. }.
-We also send over detailed explanations of what each of the variables is.
+Figure \ref{fig:basic_information_extraction} illustrates the approach used for basic information extraction.
+The solid lines indicate the flow of information between components of the system (in grey are the data objects, in blue the agent components; in orange technologies external to the main INACIA pipeline); the work done by INACIA's basic information extraction agent is depicted by the bounded box.
+It is a structured and systematic process relying on prompt engineering and retrieval-augmented generation (RAG) techniques \cite{lewis2020retrieval}.
+First, we feed the LLM a structured list of the information we need to extract from case documents (\textquote{Pre-defined form} green box).
+This list was constructed using older cases and their \textit{representação} containing the information TCU needs to retain for record-keeping purposes.\footnote{ \textquote{Basic information} examples are the case ID, case type, plaintiff name, plaintiff ID, etc.} We also provide the model with detailed explanations of what each of the variables is.
 Finally, we append to our combined prompt from above the first two pages of a case's \textit{representação} (\textquote{Main document} gray box), which should contain most of the information needed.